cs130-w22/Group-B3/README.md

 # How to Run

 ## Setup
-On initial start up run the following command:
+On initial start up run the following command in the Group-B3 directory:
 ```
 ./setup.sh
 ```
-Then go into the Backend folder and run the setup for the environment required to run the model:
+This will automatically run the setup for the environment required to run the model.
+But if that doesn't work as intended, you can manually setup the Backend modules by running the following commands:
 ```
 cd Backend
 ./setupBack.sh